2024 SL SUG meetings week #45 summary

 † The header images included in these summaries are not intended to represent anything discussed at the meetings; they are simply here to avoid a repeated image of a rooftop of people every week.
 They are taken from my list of region visits, with a link to the post for those interested.

-The following notes were taken from my audio recording and chat log transcript of the Content Creation User Group (CCUG) meeting held on Thursday, August 15th, 2024.
+The following notes were taken from my audio recording and chat log transcript of the Content Creation User Group (CCUG) meeting held on Thursday, October 17th, 2024.
+There was no livestream or video for this meeting

 Meeting Purpose